MdSamsuzzohaShayon/youthspike-event-management/README.md

 ### Requirements
+ - Change style for adding and updating form
+ - In public view show search filter (Search by team, date, match description)
+ - Admin should be able to put score in
  - Work with a captain can play only one match
  - Improve design -> Change design and animations for all input fields
  - Handle error properly -> Use react toast